A dwelling in a green area having a 7 star NatHERS rating

 • NatHERS Certificate

-From May 2023, 7-Star rating will be the minimum requirement for dwellings in Victoria.
+From May 2023, a 7-Star rating will be the minimum requirement for dwellings in Victoria.

-A 6 star energy rating involves using a simple computer modelling tool such as FirstRate5.
+A 6-star energy rating involves using a simple computer modelling tool such as FirstRate5.
 First, you need to model the geometry of a house in two dimensions (floor plan).
 Then, you need and apply insulation, glazing performance values, and shading from adjacent elements.
 After entering several other parameters, the software calculates the area-adjusted heating & cooling demand of a house/apartment.
 Finally, the software converts the annual energy demand into a NatHERS star band of between 0 and 10.
-Under NCC 2019, if your dwelling achieves a 6 star rating or more, then you have could obtain a NatHERS Certificate.
+Under NCC 2019, if your dwelling achieves a 6-star rating or more, then you could obtain a NatHERS Certificate.

 • Double-glazed clear windows.